AceDataCloud/SoraAPI/docs/sora_tasks_api_integration_guide.md

 ### Response Example

-After a successful request, the API will return the specific details of all batch video tasks for this time.
+After a successful request, the API will return the specific details of all batch video tasks.
 For example:

 ```json
 {